iscc/iscc-cli/README.md

 ### [0.9.0] - 2020-01-04
 - Add experimental support for Video-ID
+- Add special handling of YouTube URLs
+- Add support for more Media Types (try & error)
+- Add support for Python 3.8
+- Remove support for Python 3.5

 ### [0.8.2] - 2019-12-22
 - Add new `test` command for confromance testing